hedronvision/bazel-compile-commands-extractor/README.md

     # No need to add flags already in .bazelrc.
 They're automatically picked up.
     # If you don't need flags, a list of targets is also okay, as is a single target string.
     # Wildcard patterns, like //... for everything, *are* allowed here, just like a build.
+    # And if you're working on a header-only library, specify a test or binary target that compiles it.
 )
 ```